masesgroup/KNet/src/documentation/index.md

 _description: Main page of .NET suite for Apache Kafka™
 ---

-# KNet: .NET suite for [Apache Kafka™](https://kafka.apache.org/)
+# KNet — .NET Suite for [Apache Kafka™](https://kafka.apache.org/)

-KNet is a comprehensive .NET suite for [Apache Kafka™](https://kafka.apache.org/) providing access to all [APIs](https://kafka.apache.org/documentation/#api) and features: Producer, Consumer, Admin, Streams, Connect, backends (KRaft).
+KNet is a comprehensive .NET suite for [Apache Kafka™](https://kafka.apache.org/) that provides direct access to all [Apache Kafka™ APIs](https://kafka.apache.org/documentation/#api) and features: Producer, Consumer, Admin, Streams, Connect, and KRaft backend support.

+KNet client-side features are also compatible with any broker that implements the Kafka wire protocol — see [Backend compatibility](#backend-compatibility) below.

 ### Libraries and Tools